 Paint A Barn And Rural Scene In Watercolor

-This lesson takes you through the process to paint a representational rural scene.
+This lesson takes you through the process to paint a simple country scene with barns and other things common to rural scenes.
 It’s an easy lesson and is made easier because we build directly on work from several previous lessons.

 Easy To Follow Painting Lesson